-Another analogy is two person having the same account number in a bank.
+Another analogy is two people having the same account number in a bank.
 It will raise a serious money problem.
 Don’t worry!
 Thankfully our banking software is highly robust.
-We hope this must have explained the scenario that, why having the same IP is problematic.
-Same happens with our computer, the system is unable to assign resources to different computers as per their requirements due to this confusion and thus raising the below error:
+We hope this must have explained why having the same IP is problematic.
+The same happens with our computers.
+The system is unable to assign resources to different computers as per their requirements due to this confusion and thus raising the below error:

 Another computer on this network has the same IP address as this computer.
 Contact your network administrator for help resolving this issue.
 More details are available in the Windows System event log.

-(The above mentioned is the complete error message that you might see on your computer screens)
+(The text mentioned above is the complete error message that you might see on your computer screens)

-Yeah, you guessed it right, the black screen window that seems “old school” but it will help you resolve the Windows has detected an IP address conflict error in no time.
-Command prompt modifies the core of the system, so follow the steps gingerly.
+Yeah, you guessed it right, the black screen window that seems “old school,” but it will help you resolve the Windows has detected an IP address conflict error in no time.
+Command prompt modifies the system’s core, so follow the steps gingerly.

-1. First, Go to the Start menu and type “cmd” in the search box.
-You will see an option named cmd in the list of search result.
-Or simply press Windows Key+X & choose Command Prompt (Admin) from the menu.
+- Go to the Start menu and type “cmd” in the search box.
+You will see an option named cmd in the list of search results.
+Or press Windows Key+X & choose Command Prompt (Admin) from the menu.

 Type “ipconfig/release” on the next black window and press Enter.
 Then wait till you see the arrow key again on the Command Prompt screen. (black screen)

-3. Then type “ipconfig/renew” and press Enter.
-Also, look out for any DNS Address Could Not Be Found Error in your PC as well.
+2. Then type “ipconfig/renew” and press Enter.
+Also, look out for any DNS Address That Could Not Be Found Error in your PC.

-4. Now go on and finally, stroll over the Internet.
+Now go on and, finally, stroll over the Internet.

 1. First, Press the Windows Key + R key together.
 You will find a window popped open.

-3. In the Network Connections window, then Right-Click on Local Area Connection and choose Properties option from the list.
+3. In the Network Connections window, Right-Click on Local Area Connection and choose the Properties option from the list.

-5. Just restart your computer, and hopefully, finally, you will see that Windows has Detected an IP Address Conflict error message gone.
+Just restart your computer, and hopefully, finally, you will see that Windows has Detected an IP Address Conflict error message gone.

 1. First, Press the Windows Key + R together.
 A new window will appear on your computer screen.

-3. Then Right- click on Network Adapter and choose Properties option from the list.
+3. Then Right- click on Network Adapter and choose the Properties option from the list.

 1. First, Press the Windows Key + R together.

-2. Then Type “ncpa. cpl” and hit the Enter button.
-However, make sure your PC is not facing the Network Adapter Missing Error.
+2. Type “ncpa. cpl” and hit Enter.
+However, ensure your PC is not facing the Network Adapter Missing Error.

 3. Then Right-Click on your Wireless Adapter and select Disable from the list that gets open.
 It will stop the network adapter on your computer.

-4. Right-Click again on Wireless adapter and select Enable from the list.
+4. Right-Click again on the Wireless adapter and select Enable from the list.
 Finally, this will restart your network adapter on your computer and fix Windows that has Detected an IP Address Conflict error.

-We hope following one or more of the above methods must have resolved your Windows has detected an IP address conflict error.
-So, in the future whenever you encounter this error, hop on and follow the methods mentioned above and make sure you don’t have any Windows Update Not Working error in your system.
+We hope following one or more of the above methods must have resolved your Windows-detected IP address conflict error.
+So, in the future, whenever you encounter this error, hop on and follow the methods mentioned above and ensure don’ton’t have any Windows Update Not Working mistakes in your system.

-You can proudly brag about being a “techie” amongst your friends as well.
-Just don’t skip any step in a hurry.
-“Human error” is very much plausible.
-Someone has rightly said that “By seeking and blundering, we learn.”
+You can also proudly brag about bein” a “te”hie” amongst your friends.
+Jdon’ton’t skip any step in a hur”y.
+“Human e”ror” is very much plausible.
+Someone rightly said”d, “By seeking and blundering, we le” rn.”